someotherself/GUSE/readme/usage.md

             0 -> info (-vv)
             1 -> debug (-v)
             _ -> trace (default)
+-t          - Disable the UnixSocket.
+Will also disable the guse commands.
 ```

 guse will create 2 folders.
 In this example they are called: